darkworldchamp/eth-avax_module1/README.md

-# Error Handling
+# Types of Functions

-This Solidity program is a simple "error hadling" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to show the usage of require() , revert()and assert() statements .
+This Solidity program is a simple program that demonstrates the basic syntax and functionality of the Solidity programming language.
+The purpose of this program is to show the usage of require() , revert() and assert() statements .

 # Description